Winter Weather Preparedness Day

-Toward that effort, Gov. Brad Henry has proclaimed Wednesday, November 10 as Winter Weather Preparedness Day.
+Toward that effort, Gov. Mary Fallin has proclaimed Thursday, November 10 as Winter Weather Preparedness Day.
 The Oklahoma Department of Emergency Management (OEM), Oklahoma Department of Transportation (ODOT), the National Weather Service (NWS), along with other state and local agencies have teamed together to share information designed to assist the public in taking action now to ensure they are better prepared for the season.

-Last winter’s blizzard and ice storm provided the most recent reminders of the need to prepare your home, automobile and family to deal with the colder temperatures, as well as the possibility for snow and ice.
+Last winter’s blizzards provided the most recent reminders of the need to prepare your home, automobile and family to deal with the colder temperatures, as well as the possibility for snow and ice.
 During the Christmas blizzard, record snowfall required stranded motorists to be rescued by the Oklahoma National Guard, Oklahoma Highway Patrol and local first responders.

-“The experience of those stuck in the cold for long hours awaiting rescue last Christmas should drive home the need to always prepare,” said OEM Director Albert Ashwood.
+“The experience of those stuck in the cold for long hours during the blizzard last winter should drive home the need to always prepare,” said OEM Director Albert Ashwood.
 “Having a blanket, emergency food and water, a flashlight, a well charged cell phone and a full tank of gas would have made a big difference for many of those awaiting rescue on Oklahoma roadways,” Ashwood said.

 If you must travel during a snow or ice event, allow extra time to reach your destination, and be particularly cautious on bridges and overpasses as they will be the first to freeze.